stat545ubc-2023/mda-ishanainformatics/Mini_Data_Analysis.md

-Here a stacked bar chart (technically histogram) is appropriate to illustrate frequency (via counts) of genera situated at the major streets around the VGH area
+Here a stacked bar chart (technically histogram) is appropriate to illustrate frequency (via counts) of genera situated at the major streets around the VGH area.

 ``` r
 VanTrees_tbl %>%